 At present, statistical evidence is showing that all over the world, temperatures in the lower atmosphere have been slowly rising during the last 200 years.
 The following graph (Fig. 11) shows how the earth's average temperature has increased since 1860:

-Concept I understand this concept Questions that I would still like to ask 2.1 Difference between climate variability and climate change 2.2 Climate variability and climate change as shown on graphs
+this concept Still like to ask 2.1 Difference between climate variability and climate change 2.2 Climate variability and climate change as shown on graphs